Greg Mackie: Early life and education

-Gregory Alan Mackie is the son of Graham Miller, who, with his wife Gayle Miller and her friend Patricia Sykes, first opened the literary book retailer Imprints Booksellers at 80 Hindley Street, Adelaide, in 1984.

-Before going to university, Mackie's working life started in 1979, when he worked as a buyer for Myer SA Stores until 1982.
-He moved on from this position to become a manager of Semprini's (newsagent) in Unley for a year.

-Mackie studied at Flinders University, graduating with a BA degree in 1987.
-While a student, he worked for his father at Imprints Booksellers on weekends, and six months later, bought into the business.
+Gregory Alan Mackie is the son of Graham Miller, who, with his wife Gayle Miller and her friend Patricia Sykes, founded Imprints Booksellers at 80 Hindley Street, Adelaide, in 1984.
+Mackie began his working life in 1979 as a buyer for Myer SA Stores, where he remained until 1982, before becoming manager of Semprini's newsagency in Unley for a year.
+He studied at Flinders University and graduated with a Bachelor of Arts in 1987.
+While at university, he worked weekends at Imprints Booksellers and joined the business as a partner six months later.